Low-Maintenance Vegetable Garden: Low-Cost Ideas to Use Now

 Low-Maintenance Vegetable Gardens: Make Your Own Mulch & Compost

-Much of the cost associated with gardening includes buying fertilizer, mulch, and compost to keep your soil rich with nutrients.
-Fortunately, you can make most of these at home, including homemade plant food/fertilizer.
+Much of the cost of gardening includes buying fertilizer, mulch, and compost to keep your soil rich in nutrients.
+Fortunately, you can make most of these at home, including a homemade plant food/fertilizer.
 For mulch, shred dead leaves in the fall and lay them across your gardens or save them for spring.

-Another option is to learn the basics of permaculture to make the most of the soil and environment in your backyard.
+Another option is to learn the basics of permaculture to make the most of your backyard's soil and environment.

 From there, layer it and mix it around once a week.
-Make sure you keep it moist to help with decomposing.
+Make sure you keep it moist to help with decomposition.

 Recycle & Re-use